SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 ## Fundamentals of State Management in React

-State Manament: Deciding _when_ to create pieces of state, what _types_ of state are necessary, _where_ to place each piece of state, and how data _flows_ through the app.
+State Management: Deciding _when_ to create pieces of state, what _types_ of state are necessary, _where_ to place each piece of state, and how data _flows_ through the app.

 ### Global State: